Kamel Muhyieddeen: Career

 He worked in the Agricultural Cooperative Society and then as a consultant.
 He became a deputy in the Parliament of Jordan, representing the Governorate of Amman.
 He was a member of the Jordan First Committee and a member of the Jordanian Parties Committee.
 He served as a senator in the parliament of Jordan from 1963 through 1966.
 In 1969 he was the governor of the capital of Jordan, Amman.
 Muhyieddeen served as a Governor in Abu Dhabi in the 1970s.
 Speaking for the Jordanian government, Muheddeen rejected calls for a binational state and unilateral declaration of statehood.
 At a news conference, Muheddeen stated, "We accept a Palestinian state on the borders of 1967, with Jerusalem as its capital, the release of Palestinian prisoners, and the resolution of the issue of refugees."

 He served as a senator in the parliament of Jordan from 1963 through 1966.

 Palestinian statehood

 Speaking for the Jordanian government, Muhyieddeen rejected calls for a bi-national state and unilateral declaration of statehood.

 At a news conference, Muhyieddeen stated, "We accept a Palestinian state on the borders of 1967, with Jerusalem as its capital, the release of Palestinian prisoners, and the resolution of the issue of refugees."

 Death

-Muhyieddeen had a host of health issues and died at the age of 56 from kidney failure on July 14, 1984, in his birthplace of Deir Debwan, Ramallah, Palestinian territory.
+Muhyieddeen had a host of health issues and died at the age of 56 from kidney failure on July 14, 1984, in his birthplace of Deir Debwan, Ramallah, Palestine.